Employment & Internship Opportunities

 CLC has many internship and volunteer opportunities available for students throughout the year.
 Internship/volunteer positions are unpaid.
 Summer internships and summer law clerk positions may be paid through work-study or fellowships if funding is available.
 Internships for class credit, or volunteer hours for class credit can be arranged if needed.
 CLC also accepts Student Law Clerks through the Minnesota Justice Foundation Volunteer Program.
 If you are a law student in Minnesota interested in volunteering at CLC during the school year, please visit the MJF Website to learn about available opportunities.

-- SUMMER INTERNSHIPS: CLC accepts between 1-5 law student, graduate and undergraduate students for 10-12 week internships in the summer.
+- SUMMER INTERNSHIPS: CLC accepts between 1-5 law students, graduate and undergraduate students for 10-12 week internships in the summer.
 Summer internships require a commitment of 30-40 hours per week.
 Applications for these positions are due March 1st of each year.
 CLC also will help selected intern candidates apply for fellowships and other funding such as P.I.C. or P.I.L.F. funding.
 Interviews for Summer candidates will take place every year in March and April.

 - FALL & SPRING SEMESTER INTERNSHIPS: CLC typically accepts between 1-5 students (law, undergraduate or graduate students), during both the Fall and Spring Semesters.
 Typically students volunteer for a minimum of 8-15 hours a week for a semester.
 Interviews for school semester positions usually take place in August and December each year.